 Place the pads of two fingers just behind your chin bone, on the soft area just under where your tongue is located.
 Gently press upward with your fingers.
 Next, push your tongue up into the roof of your mouth.
 You should feel a muscle contraction on your fingers.
 Relax, and then repeat 10 times total.
-“This helps strengthen the muscles, toning the area and helping to prevent the laxity,” Marino says.
+"This helps strengthen the muscles, toning the area and helping to prevent the laxity," says Marino.
 Rowland also recommends a variation of the exercise above: Lift your chin about two inches and pressing your tongue to the roof of your mouth as you look up at the ceiling.
 Then allow your lips to open slightly and hold the position for five seconds.
 Release, and then repeat three more times, for 10 seconds each time.

 3. Neck stretches

 When your neck is tight and tense, Marino says that tension can be visible on your face.
-Your eyes may appear smaller, and overall, your face may look as if it’s pulled downward.
+Your eyes may appear smaller, and overall, your face may look as if it's pulled downward.
 Stretching and massaging your neck can help relieve the tension.
 To begin, tilt your head towards one shoulder, place your hand on your head and gently pull it closer to your shoulder to deepen the stretch.
 Repeat on the other side.
-“After you’ve stretched both sides, use your hands to massage the muscles at the back of your neck on either side of the spine, working from the base of your neck up towards the back of your skull,” Marino says.
+"After you've stretched both sides, use your hands to massage the muscles at the back of your neck on either side of the spine, working from the base of your neck up towards the back of your skull," says Marino.